kinvolk/cloud-native-bpf-workshop/00-Getting_Started/ubuntu.md

-## Setting up an ubuntu machine from scratch
+## Setting up an Ubuntu or Debian machine from scratch

 To be able to run minikube on your machine you might need certain packages and permissions.
 Things like docker and KVM need to already be set up.

-In particular, on a freshly installed ubuntu machine, these commands are needed.
+In particular, on a freshly installed Ubuntu or Debian machine, these commands are needed.

 ```
 sudo apt-get update